Fall Fun in Sevierville

 Those who want to enjoy the fall color while exploring the area’s history and scenic backroads will enjoy Sevierville’s four self-guided Fall Driving Tours.
 Simply find the map and information about points of interest below by following the driving tour links.

-The Boyd’s Creek Fall Driving Tour traverses the rolling hills and fertile river bottoms where the Knoxville, Sevierville & Eastern Railroad (later called the Smoky Mountain Railroad) once ran.
+The Douglas Lake Fall Driving Tour wings the rolling hills and fertile river bottoms where the Knoxville, Sevierville & Eastern Railroad (later called the Smoky Mountain Railroad) once ran.
 Boyd’s Creek is a historic farming community dating back to the American Revolution.
 Highlights of this tour include historic homes, a See Rock City barn and the Battle of Boyd’s Creek Memorial.

 Follow the Middle Prong Fall Driving Tour to see historic churches, a cantilever barn, and an early Methodist Mission.
 Or make your way along country roads on the English Mountain Fall Driving Tour.
 This tour features one of the few remaining covered bridges in Tennessee, a Civil War battle site and more.